HariSekhon/Kubernetes-configs/README.md

 ## Apps

-Real-world app deployment examples, tuning and patches are found in the more specific `<app>/` directories.
+Real-world app deployment examples, tuning and patches are found in the more specific `<app>/` directories which follow standard Kustomize `base/` / `overlay/` layout to make it easy to take as-is and just tuned the overlay to your specific environment.

 ## CI/CD